 Last week, Conrad started off our talk about vulnerability management with a great overview on what a program is and how it can impact your organization.
 This week, we go a little deeper and talk about actual tactics you can put in place to start building or improving your program.
-All of these are a part of our newest eBook, "5 Steps to Building a Vulnerability Management Program" which you can download today.

 Step 1: Set Smart Goals